wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 Only x86 architecture is supported.

 ## Infrastructure provisioning
 The recommended way to deploy W&B for production is through the use of Terraform configuration that defines the required resources, their references to other resources and dependencies.
-We provide Terraform modules for the major clouds.
+W&B provides Terraform modules for the major clouds.
 Please refer to [Deploy W&B Server within self managed cloud accounts](../hosting-options/self-managed#deploy-wb-server-within-self-managed-cloud-accounts).

 ## Sizing

 The tables below offer general guidelines to use as a starting point.
-We recommend monitoring all components closely and adjusting the sizing based on actual usage patterns.
+W&B recommends monitoring all components closely and adjusting the sizing based on actual usage patterns.

 ### Kubernetes